BioMinnie/biominnie.github.io/_pages/about.md

 My research interests are in Microbial Genomics, with a focus on the evolution and dissemination of human infectious diseases.
 I am particularly interested in antimicrobial resistance, mobile genetic elements and genomic epidemiology.
 I aim to translate my research into both clinical and public health use.

-During my studies I realised I could combine my two passions, computers and biology and subsequnetly embarked on a research career with a heavy background in next generation sequencing, genomics and bioinformtics.
+During my studies I realised I could combine my two passions, computers and biology and subsequently embarked on a research career with a heavy background in next generation sequencing, genomics and bioinformtics.
 I have a Masters of Biotechnology, a PhD in Microbial Genomics and research experience as a Postdoctoral Research Fellow in Bioinformatics.

 Current projects focus on comparative genomics, phylogenomics and genomic epidemiology of bacterial pathogens including Uropathogenic _Escherichia coli_ lineages and _Neisseria gonorrhoeae_.
 In addition to research skills, I have developed many computational skills including use of Unix and Linux systems, High Performance Computing clusters and scripting skills in Python and R. I am also passionate about teaching, mentoring and science communication.